John McGrath (artistic director)

-John Edward McGrath (born 5 September 1962) is a British artistic director and chief executive of Manchester International Festival.
+John Edward McGrath (born 5 September 1962) is the British artistic director and chief executive of Aviva Studios, home of Factory International.

+Manchester International Festival also operates out of this venue run by McGrath and his team based on the site of the old Granada Television Studios in Manchester, England.

 Early life

 John Edward McGrath was born 5 September 1962 in Mold, North Wales and grew up in Liverpool.

 Education

 McGrath gained his Ph.D. from the New York University Graduate School of Arts and Science in 1999.

 Career

 As a development officer McGrath founded Arts Integrated Merseyside (AIM), a disability arts organisation based in Liverpool, which later became DaDaFest.
 He also worked as a theatre director in New York, including working as an associate director for Mabou Mines.

 He then became the artistic director of the Contact Theatre in Manchester (1999-2008) and the founding artistic director at National Theatre Wales (NTW) (2009 - end of 2015).
 During his time at the NTW the actor Michael Sheen starred in and was creative director of The Passion, a 72-hour secular passion play staged in Sheen's hometown of Port Talbot, Wales with over 1,000 local residents taking part.